pydap/pydap.handlers.sql/README.md

 pydap.handlers.sql
 ==================

-This handler allows Pydap to server data from any relational database supported by [SQLAlchemy](http://www.sqlalchemy.org/).
+This handler allows Pyda to server data from any relational database supported by [SQLAlchemy](http://www.sqlalchemy.org/).
 Each dataset is represented by a YAML file (with extension `.sql`) that defines the database connection, variables and other associated metadata.
 Here's a simple example: